USEPA/WNTR/documentation/advancedsim.rst

 The Python packages NumPy and SciPy include statistical distributions and random selection methods that can be used for stochastic simulations.
-For example, the following code can be used to select N unique pipes based on the failure probability of each pipe.
+For example, the following code uses the NumPy method ``random.choice`` to select 2 unique pipes from a list of 4 pipes based on a failure probability of each pipe.
+This information can be used within WNTR to simulate stochastic pipe failure.
-The ``selected_pipes`` variable will be a list of two pipe names selected based on the failure probabilities.

 .. doctest::
     :hide: